leobudima/elogii-blog/content/delivery-management-trends.md

 Here are our top 11 picks:

-# #1 Delivery solutions continue moving to the cloud.
+## #1 Delivery solutions continue moving to the cloud.

-Thanks to cloud computing, [**delivery management software**](https://elogii.com/blog/what-is-delivery-management-software/) is no longer a pipe dream for many organizations.
+Thanks to cloud computing, **delivery management software** is no longer a pipe dream for many organizations.

-[**The market landscape**](https://elogii.com/blog/the-delivery-management-software-2020-how-to-choose/) is full of Software as a Service (SaaS) companies like [**eLogii**](https://elogii.com/), that offer cloud-based solutions at every business level.
+The market landscape is full of Software as a Service (SaaS) companies like [**eLogii**](https://elogii.com/), that offer cloud-based solutions at every business level.

-In many cases, this has opened up the door for small and medium organizations to [**take the cloud-first approach to delivery logistics**](https://elogii.com/blog/adopting-the-cloud-first-approach-to-delivery-logistics/).
+In many cases, this has opened up the door for small and medium organizations to [**adopting the cloud-first approach to delivery logistics**](https://elogii.com/blog/adopting-the-cloud-first-approach-to-delivery-logistics/ "adopting the cloud-first approach to delivery logistics").

 At the same time, cloud-based systems don't restrict the use of on-premise legacy solutions.
 In fact, they allow companies to use cloud technology to integrate into a broader ecosystem that can support and complement their on-premise software.

 As a result, more and more companies are leveraging the functionality and UX of cloud-based software to increase flexibility, downsize cost, and maximize the scalability of their delivery.

-And [**according to McKinsey**](https://www.mckinsey.com/business-functions/mckinsey-digital/our-insights/cloud-adoption-to-accelerate-it-modernization), this has caused spending on cloud adoption to grow six times more than other IT spending in 2020.
+And [**according to McKinsey**](https://www.mckinsey.com/business-functions/mckinsey-digital/our-insights/cloud-adoption-to-accelerate-it-modernization "McKinsey report"), this has caused spending on cloud adoption to grow six times more than other IT spending in 2020.

-# #2 An omnichannel buying experience is no longer a choice.
+## #2 An omnichannel buying experience is no longer a choice.

-As [**e-commerce skyrockets to even greater heights**](https://www.statista.com/statistics/379046/worldwide-retail-e-commerce-sales/), businesses will have to make even greater leaps to offer an omnichannel buying experience to shoppers.
+As [**e-commerce skyrockets to even greater heights**](https://www.statista.com/statistics/379046/worldwide-retail-e-commerce-sales/ "ecommerce sales statistics"), businesses will have to make even greater leaps to offer an omnichannel buying experience to shoppers.

-[**What the COVID-19 outbreak has shown**](https://elogii.com/blog/the-state-of-delivery-in-time-of-the-coronavirus/) is that having a bricks-and-mortar store is not enough.
+What [**the state of delivery in time of the coronavirus**](https://elogii.com/blog/the-state-of-delivery-in-time-of-the-coronavirus/ "the state of delivery in time of the coronavirus") has shown is that having a bricks-and-mortar store is not enough.

 Businesses need to pull their resources together and create a seamless shopping experience across all channels, online and offline.

 But this puts a lot of stress on the delivery logistics as well as the supply chain.

-To achieve this, organizations will have to move away from single or multi-channel supply in favor of omnichannel supply.
-But also, rethink the delivery and adopt [**new ways of planning the supply chain**](https://www.gartner.com/smarterwithgartner/the-7-dimensions-of-digital-supply-chain-planning/).
+To achieve this, organizations will have to move away from the single or multi-channel supply in favour of omnichannel supply.
+But also, rethink the delivery and adopt [**new ways of planning the supply chain**](https://www.gartner.com/smarterwithgartner/the-7-dimensions-of-digital-supply-chain-planning/ "new ways of planning the supply chain").

-# #3 Faster, and faster, and even faster order fulfillment.
+## #3 Faster, and faster, and even faster order fulfilment.

-For companies, faster fulfillment has always been a tug of war between convenience and cost.
+For companies, faster fulfilment has always been a tug of war between convenience and cost.

 For customers, it was always wishful thinking.

 All of that changed once Amazon stepped on the scene.

-Offering fast fulfillment has been one of the cornerstones behind its success.
-Amazon was able to leverage other revenue to offer consumers what they always wanted: [**on-demand delivery**](https://www.businessinsider.com/amazon-prime-offers-free-one-day-shipping-low-cost-items-2019-10).
+Offering fast fulfilment has been one of the cornerstones behind its success.
+Amazon was able to leverage other revenue to offer consumers what they always wanted: [**on-demand delivery**](https://www.businessinsider.com/amazon-prime-offers-free-one-day-shipping-low-cost-items-2019-10 "on-demand delivery").

-Despite most customers’ willingness to [**wait for their delivery 3-4 days**](https://www.statista.com/statistics/561768/fast-online-order-delivery-us-consumers/) that window is quickly shrinking thanks to Amazon fulfillment.
+Despite most customers’ willingness to [**wait for their delivery 3-4 days**](https://www.statista.com/statistics/561768/fast-online-order-delivery-us-consumers/ "delivery time standards") that window is quickly shrinking thanks to Amazon fulfilment.

-Currently, the standard is a jaw-dropping [**two-day delivery**](https://www.wsj.com/articles/amazons-two-day-shipping-standard-not-on-prime-day-11563321203) (when compared to a just decade ago).
+Currently, the standard is a jaw-dropping [**two-day delivery**](https://www.wsj.com/articles/amazons-two-day-shipping-standard-not-on-prime-day-11563321203 "two-day delivery") (when compared to a just decade ago).

-And as Amazon continues to offer its next-day and same-day delivery to all its shoppers, other companies will have to [**step up their game to compete**](https://elogii.com/blog/how-can-retailers-survive-and-compete-in-the-age-of-amazon-delivery/), and increase the speed of fulfillment.
+And as Amazon continues to offer its next-day and same-day delivery to all its shoppers, other companies will have to learn [**how to compete with Amazon delivery**](https://elogii.com/blog/how-to-compete-with-amazon-delivery/ "How to compete with Amazon delivery") and increase the speed of fulfilment.

-# #4 Creating an agile supply chain will be the key to success.
+## #4 Creating an agile supply chain will be the key to success.

-To achieve faster fulfillment, companies will need to rely on the agility and flexibility of their supply chains.
+To achieve faster fulfilment, companies will need to rely on the agility and flexibility of their supply chains.

-This is a significant departure from traditional delivery planning that favored reliability and low cost.
+This is a significant departure from traditional delivery planning that favoured reliability and low cost.

 Instead, [**speed and convenience**](https://www.pwc.com/gx/en/industries/consumer-markets/consumer-insights-survey.html) are priorities of today’s consumers.